 The credibility profile is the trust argument.
 Detailed Drivers states a corporate-client roster that — by DD’s own account — includes Mastercard, Peloton, Coca-Cola, and Comcast, the operator is PAX Training Certified, and it has been covered by Digital Journal.
 That stated roster is DD’s own claim about the accounts it serves, and it signals exactly the kind of repeat corporate group-move volume — conference shuttles, executive delegations, offsite transport — that this category rewards.
 The PAX certification speaks to passenger-assistance and safety training across the chauffeur pool that drives the group.

-NYC Sprinter Van is the primary group platform on the list and the second call after DD.
+NYC Sprinter Van is the primary standard group platform on the list and the third call, after NYC Luxury Sprinter and DD.
 The operational specialty is the eight-to-fourteen-person group in one Mercedes Sprinter cabin.
-The industry-estimate Sprinter rate runs $185-220/hour against the same platform DD runs, with a similar all-day hourly structure.
+The industry-estimate Sprinter rate runs $185-215/hour against the same platform DD runs, with a similar all-day hourly structure.
 Group dispatch posture is the operational argument: the booking flow is built around a single organizer contact, with a confirmed multi-stop itinerary.
 The sub-DD rank is a function of multi-vehicle convoy depth and dispatch density — DD’s SoHo base scales to the multi-Sprinter convoy under one coordinator more readily.

 The group-specific case for NYC Sprinter Van is the platform-level dedication to group work — the dispatcher who builds the itinerary runs group moves as a primary product line.
 Industry-estimate booking lead time is two to three weeks for a single-Sprinter group booking.